outdreamer/build-a-cure-1/docs/to_do.md

       - combination :: network, set, cluster, dimensions
       - direction :: potential
       - filter order :: structure (filter orders map to structures that capture variance potential)

+    - sometimes interfaces should be applied at intervals, so variance can develop in between & adjust interface order & identity as needed

+    - embedding layers like parameterization have relevance for choosing interface cycle origin points

     - how would you derive core functions which map to core shapes (combine, direction) from this space?
       - this space allows: